 Your app inbox is a newsfeed of information for your users.
 A few things to know about app inbox:

 - It is a persistent container of messages and notifications that does not disappear (unlike push or in-app messages)

 - It houses past notifications so users know where to look for updates and news

 - It does not require permissions or engagement — you will always reach 100 percent of your audience

 App Inbox is a great place to store reminders of on-going events, such as sales or special offers.
 This is the channel for long-lasting messages and in-app events.

 Using email as a channel is another way to reach users outside of your app.
-A few things to know about email:
+Here are three things you need to know about email: